 The low-level planner is tasked with generating brief motion control commands.
-It operates on RGBD images (320x240 resolution) and the agent's pose data, outputting basic navigational commands in alignment with standard PointNav configurations.
+It operates on RGBD images (320x240 resolution) and the agent's pose data, outputting basic navigational commands in alignment with standard PointNav configurations\cite{li2024curved}.
 To unify the operations of the high-level and low-level planners, SayNav treats each pseudo-code instruction from the LLM as a short-distance point-goal navigation sub-task.
 The 3D coordinates of the objects specified in each planned step determine the target points for these sub-tasks.

 SayNav distinguishes itself by its ability to dynamically generate navigation instructions and iteratively refine its future steps based on newly collected data.
 Performance metrics on multi-object navigation tasks demonstrate its substantial advantage over Oracle-based PointNav methods, confirming its proficiency in dynamically planning and executing object-finding tasks in large, unfamiliar environments.
 Moreover, SayNav has proven its efficacy in generalizing from simulated to real-world conditions.